 The statement “UP for either TC or TS, regardless of whether admission control is required” doesn’t seem to be accurate.
-The TID indicates either the UP which is an attribute of the corresponding frame or the TSID but not both of them.
-It is true that the RESV IE has some related info:
+The TID indicates either the UP which is an attribute of the corresponding frame or the TSID but not both of them at the same time.
+It is true that the TSPEC e IE has some related info:

 Where: